Reinaldos/Reinaldos/README.md

 - 👋 Hi, I’m @Reinaldos
 - 👀 I’m interested in WORK HARD ON A PROJECT
 - 🌱 I’m currently BEGINNER ON PYTHON AND DATA CIENCE ON RESILIA!
-- 💞️ I’m looking to collaborate on CODE, FO EVERTHING
+- 💞️ I’m looking to collaborate on CODE, FOR EVERTHING
 - 📫 How to reach me Reinaldols@protonmail.com

 <!---